e1miran/Now-Playing-Serato/README.md

 For more info on Serato Live Playlists: https://support.serato.com/hc/en-us/articles/228019568-Live-Playlists

 ## Installation
+### Mac
-* Dowload the latest release zip package here: https://github.com/e1miran/Now-Playing-Serato/releases/latest
+* Dowload the latest macOS release zip package here: https://github.com/e1miran/Now-Playing-Serato/releases/latest
-* Unzip the package and copy the entire unzipped folder containing both the app and config file to your "Applications" folder
+* Unzip the package and copy the entire unzipped folder containing both the app and config file to your "Applications" folder.
-* Open the config file in a text editor, such as TextEdit, and configure the settings as indicated in the Configuration section below.
+* From that location, open the config file in a text editor, such as TextEdit, and configure the settings as indicated in the Configuration section below.
 * Create a new, blank text file with the TextEdit app or similar text editor.
 Name and save this text file anywhere you like on your mac and close the text editor.

+### Windows
+* Dowload the latest Windows release zip package here: https://github.com/e1miran/Now-Playing-Serato/releases/latest
+* Unzip the package and copy the entire unzipped folder containing all files to the directory you'd like the app to run from (i.e.: C:\Program Files).
+* From that location, open the config file in a text editor, such as Notepad, and configure the settings as indicated in the Configuration section below.
+* Create a new, blank text file with the Notepad app or similar text editor.
+Name and save this text file anywhere you like on your pc and close the text editor.

 That's it.
 Upon startup, the applicaton does not open a window.
-However, you will see a "Now Playing" indicator in your menu bar.
-Click on this indicator for a prompt to quit the application.
+However, on Windows you'll see the app's icon in the system task tray at the bottom right.
+For Mac, the app icon will be added to the menu bar at the top right of your screen.
+Right-click on this icon for a menu of actions.

 ![Menu Bar Image](https://github.com/e1miran/Now-Playing-Serato/blob/master/menu-bar.png?raw=true)

+### Uninstallation
+The process for uninstalling the app is the same on both platforms.
+Simply delete the entire folder from the location to where you pasted it.

 ## Configuration
 Open the config file in a text editor and configure the settings as needed.
 See the examples below: